marco262/my_wiki/data/onednd/advancement/feats.md

 You have inexplicable luck that can kick in at just the right moment, granting you the following benefits:

 * **Luck Points.** You have a number of Luck Points equal to your Proficiency Bonus.
-You can spend the points on the benefits below, and you regain your expended Luck Points when you finish a Long Rest.
+You can spend the points on the benefits below, and you regain your expended Luck Points when you finish a [[glossary:Long Rest]].
 * **Advantage.** Immediately after you roll a d20 for a d20 Test, you can spend 1 Luck Point to give yourself Advantage on the roll.
 * **Disadvantage.** When a creature rolls a d20 for an attack roll against you, you can spend 1 Luck Point to impose Disadvantage on that roll.